GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-2/2018-10-11-chaos-engineering-through-staged-resiliency-stage-2.md

 ## Publish Test Results

 After every critical dependency failure test is performed the results should be globally published to the entire team.
 This allows every team member to closely scrutinize the outcome of a given test.
-This encourages feedback and communication, which naturally provides insightful evaluation from the members that are best equipped to analyze the test results.
+This encourages feedback and communication, which naturally provides an insightful evaluation from the members that are best equipped to analyze the test results.

 ## Resiliency Stage 2: Implementation Example